slocka/use-query-params-state/doc/API_REFERENCE.md

 const useProductSearchFilters = () => {
     return useQueryParamsState(queryParamsSchema)
 }

+function MyComponent() {
+    const [productFilters, setProductFilters] = useProductSearchFilters() }
 ```

 ## buildQueryString

-Create a new query string based on the provided schema and a matching query params state object.
+Helper function to create a new query string based on the provided schema and a matching query params state object.
 An error will be thrown if the param does not match the type defined in the schema.

 ### Arguments